Level Up

 1. When Effort Gets in the Way: Balanced Power

 Most athletes know how to work harder, but few understand how their own systems can work against themselves.
 Sometimes efficient movement is as much about what you let go as it is about the heroic star-of-show working muscles.
-Sometimes it is as much about sequencing as exertion.
+Sometimes it is as much about sequencing as it is about exertion.
 And often, the secret sauce hides in the parts of you that stabilize rather than the ones that ‘do.’

 Become aware of how your flexors and extensors harmonize.
 Shed unnecessary effort.
-Ask yourself whether you always have to make things happen or whether you sometimes could let them happen.
+Ask yourself whether you always have to make things happen or whether you sometimes could just let them happen.
 (Gravity isn’t always your enemy.)

 You'll discover, for yourself, how your whole body functions as an integrated system, not isolated "core muscles" to strengthen, but a dynamic relationship where every part affects every other part.
 Through very precise exploration, you'll learn to let go of the ways you're fighting yourself and find the pleasure of coordinated power - movement that feels both effortless and strong because all your parts are working together instead of at cross-purposes.
 This is not so much a class about how you move as it is a class about how you know how you move--and once you know that, you can do anything you want.